arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Active deployment_

-1. Finally, click **Browse** on the bottom bar to go to the web site.
+1. Finally, click **Browse** on the bottom bar to go to the Web site.

 	![Browse web site](Images/browse-web-site.png?raw=true "Browse web site")

-	_Browse web site_
+	_Browse Web site_

-1. If the application was successfully deployed, you will see the ASP.NET MVC 4 template's default home page.
+1. If the application was successfully deployed, you will see the ASP.NET MVC 5 template's default home page.

 	![Application Running in Windows Azure](Images/application-published-to-windows-azure.png?raw=true "Application Running in Windows Azure")